What do nurses do?

 Managing work can also be for patients, such as arranging discharge, diagnostic tests, or appointments with other professionals.
 Nurses may think managing takes them away from their ‘real’ work, but my research found managing IS real nursing work.
 Nurses know who to phone, what to ask for, how to navigate the system, and take for granted the skills and knowledge that are required to keep everything going.

-The third kind of nursing work is enabling work.
-This is work that ensures we have a nursing profession and a healthcare system!
-These nurses enable others to manage and work clinically.
+Enabling work ensures we have a nursing profession and a health system!
 Enabling roles include education, policy, organizational leadership, and research.
 These roles are the things that make nursing a profession with a distinct body of knowledge.
 This work does not necessarily connect with patients, but that doesn’t mean that it isn’t essential for our profession.